ezbik/ccc/README.md

 2.34
 ```

-It uses free API http://currencies.apps.grandtrunk.net/ and maintains local cache in ~/.ccc/ in CSV format
+It uses free API http://currencies.apps.grandtrunk.net/ and a local cache.